 Activities : Work related activities carried out under normal operations

 Figure 5.
-Matrix of Permitted Operations (MOPO)
+Matrix Of Permitted Operations (MOPO)

 The Hyperbaric Evacuation System

 This hyperbaric evacuation plan is based upon the following Hyperbaric Evacuation System:

 Additional Support Personnel

 In the event of a hyperbaric evacuation, both the crew and occupants of the SPHL are likely to be extremely fatigued, suffering acute seasickness and dehydration.
 Therefore, the following additional personnel will be mobilized to the HRF to assist in the ongoing support of the decompression phase: